zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 In this lab, you will:
 * (Optional) Create a compartment for your Data Catalog objects.
-* Create a Dynamic Group policy to allow Data Catalog to access your Object Storage resources.
+* Create a dynamic group policy to allow Data Catalog to manage the Data Catalog resources.
-* Create the
+* Create the access policy for the dynamic group.
 * Create a Data Catalog instance.
 * Import a Glossary into your Data Catalog instance.
 * Create and Autonomous Database instance.